 - What kinds of tests will I need?

 - What treatments are available, and which do you recommend?

 - What's an appropriate level of physical activity?

 - I have other health conditions.
 How can I best manage these conditions together?

-- Should my children or other blood-related relatives be screened for this condition?
+- Should my children or other biological relatives be screened for this condition?